 Authorized by the Omnibus Crime Control and Safe Streets Act, the Juvenile Accountability Block Grant Program (JABG) helped reduce delinquent behaviors by providing judges, probation officers, case managers, law enforcement, and other juvenile justice professionals a range of graduated sanctions for adjudicated youth - including cost-efficient confinement alternatives, for youth involved with the courts.
 Since FY 2014, however, this once sizable funding source has been zeroed out each year by Congress, forcing states to reduce or eliminate programs.
 A bill to reauthorize and update this program (H.R.
-494 introduced by Rep. Jackson Lee) passed the House on February 7th, 2019.
-This bill should be taken up and passed in the Senate.
+494 introduced by Rep. Jackson Lee) passed the House in the 115th and 116th Congress.
+A similar measure, Kalif's Law (H.R.
+131) was introduced this Congress.
+This bill should be taken up and passed.